conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 The following table gives you an overview of what's currently supported and which methods you can use to configure it:

 - From the UI (recommended).
-From Conduktor Platform, you can manage you certificates in a dedicated screen.
+From Conduktor Console, you can manage you certificates in a dedicated screen.
 You can also configure SSL authentication from the broker setup wizard
 - Volume mount.
 This method is only required if you have LDAPS.
 Do not use it for Kafka or Kafka components

 |                                | Kafka Clusters | Schema Registry / Kafka Connect |  LDAPS, OIDC               |